kubeluk/SolidDCAT-Profile/spec.md

 ### Reading a Catalog Resource

-Clients retrieve a representation of a resource's state using HTTP `GET`, `HEAD` and `OPTIONS`, as defined in the Solid Protocol (§5.2).
+Clients can retrieve a representation of a resource's state using HTTP `GET`, `HEAD` and `OPTIONS`, as defined in the Solid Protocol (§5.2).

 ### Updating a Catalog Resource